 3 Ways You Can Giveback:

-There are a few ways you can support this initiative, now that our initial fundraising event has concluded!
+There are a few ways you can support this initiative.

-The Community Ascent Network had set up a crowdfunding initiative to raise the $15,000 needed to get Piñán’s first high school off the ground - where they surpassed their initial start-up goal with $17,000.
+The Community Ascent Network had set up a crowdfunding initiative to raise the $10,000 needed to build one final classroom for Piñán’s High School, and are also fundraising for the Pre-Universitario program.
 You can help this giveback program in 1 of 3 ways:

 1. Visit their website to donate: www.communityascent.com